bravetechnologycoop/brave-alert-lib/README.md

   On success, return `200` and the body the `Location` object corresponding to the location/installation with the given API key.
 If there is no corresponding location/installation, returns the body `{}`.

+- `GET /alert/activeAlerts`

+  Expects the header to contain `X-API-KEY`.

+  On success, returns `200` and the body an array of `ActiveAlert` objects corresponding to all the active alerts for the location/installations with the given API key.
+If there is no corresponding location/installation, returns the body `[]`.

 - `GET /alert/historicAlerts`

   Expects the header to contain `X-API-KEY`.